-The alternate facility/provider will record attendance when they provide childcare for the child and will be paid by attendance.
-Start dates for child care and end dates for child care will be printed on the Action Notice sent to the primary facility indicating the dates that child care will be needed.
+The alternate facility/provider will record attendance when they provide child care for the child and will be paid by attendance.
+Start dates for child care and end dates for child care will be printed on the Action Notice sent to the primary facility and the voucher issued for the alternate facility/provider indicating the dates that child care will be needed.